-The flavors at Soft Swerve are ube, coconut, black sesame, and matcha.
+The flavors at Soft Swerve are ube, coconut, black sesame, and Hong Kong milk tea.
 They also have a bunch of different toppings like mochi and Cap’n Crunch.
 We really like the ube flavor - it’s a little nutty and vanilla-y.

 Sons Of Thunder is a Hawaiian/Californian counter-service place where you can get poké and hot dogs.
 They also have chocolate and vanilla soft serve, and it’s rich and creamy without being too sweet.
 Get a cone, and add sprinkles.

 There’s also a Sons of Thunder in FiDi, and you can get soft serve here as well.
 They only have vanilla, but if that’s your biggest problem at the moment, you need more problems.

 Supermoon serves two different sundaes: sweet corn, and brownies and cream.
 They each come with a piece of croissant in them and, if you can’t decide which you want, you can also get both flavors in a twist.

 You’ve probably seen pictures of Taiyaki’s fish-shaped waffle cones, which are filled with custard or red bean as well as ice cream.
 The soft serve here comes in chocolate, vanilla, matcha, mango, strawberry, and black sesame flavors (or swirls), and you can also just get some ice cream by itself in a cup.